stevejobws/DRGDL/README.md

   - python main.py --help

 ### Requirements
-DDAGDL is tested to work under Python 3.6.0+
+DRGDL is tested to work under Python 3.6.0+
 The required dependencies for DRGDL are Keras, PyTorch, TensorFlow, numpy, pandas, scipy, and scikit-learn.

 ### Contacts